CFER Foundation

 CFER's briefs further stress that, like every credible poll taken over decades, Americans' voting on ballot initiatives has broken overwhelmingly against race-based admissions.
 Almost every statewide vote has rejected them, including (among others) Washingtonians defeat of Prop.
 1000 in 2018 and Californians defeat of Prop.
 16 in 2020.

 In April 2021, CFER led a coalition of five partner organizations in a formal discrimination and civil rights violation complaint against the San Diego Unified School District (SDUSD) regarding unlawful, discriminatory critical race training of teachers and employees.
 The Complaint was filed with the U.S. Department of Education Office for Civil Rights (OCR), SDUSD and the San Diego County Office of Education.
-When SDUSD refused to investigate our complaint, CFER sought representation of experienced legal counsel to urge the District to conduct a prompt, thorough and neutral investigation in accordance with existing District policy and state law.
+When SDUSD refused to investigate our complaint, CFER sought representation of experienced legal counsel to urge SDUSD to conduct a prompt, thorough and neutral investigation in accordance with existing District policy and state law.
+In summer 2021, SDUSD conducted an attorney-led investigation but failed to conclude it after CFER refused to disclose the identities of the teachers we represented in the complaint.

 See Complaint